ekuester/GTK-List-ManifestDB-From-iOSBackup/README.md

 Use the program for extracting of backuped files which could not be recovered otherwise.

 ### Usage:
 Click on "Open" left in the toolbar above to open an appropiate data base file.
 The Backup is structured in so-called domains.
 Down right there is now appearing a button "Export CSV...".
 Clicking will export the data base structure to an ';' separated CSV file, which can be read in a text editor or calculation program of your choice.
 Choosing a domain from the appearing Combobox will display further components of this domain.
 Double-clicking a row in the table opens a dialog where you can select the place for storing the requested file.
 If you know which domain entry you are looking for, enter a significant beginning of the text in the entry field of the combobox and press ENTER.
-This first entry which will match is then selected (sorry, in the moment still on the TODO list).
+The first entry which will match is then selected.
+So typing in 'CameraRoll' will fetch the CameraRollDomain, where you find your stored images.
 Quit the program with "Quit" or closing the application window.

 ### Acknowledgements:
 - David Blache for some fundamentals about iOSBackup and his idea to export a CSV file.</br>